 TWITTER ENABLED COFFEE:

-This surprisingly easy to set up system use a twitter notification to turn on your coffee maker, no matter where you are.
+This surprisingly easy to set up system use a twitter notification to turn on your coffee maker.
 En route after work, in the car or even if you are simply too tired to get out of bed, you can fire a tweet to your coffee maker and it will start to brew up a pot.
-One of those fun projects that we like to giggle at, but no doubt we’ll all be using one regularly in a few years time.
+One of those fun projects that we like to giggle at, but no doubt we’ll all be using one in a few years time.

-The Arduino Xylophone is based on the Arduino UNO, which detects a note when struck by you and then generate a MIDI output.
+The Arduino Xylophone is based on the Arduino UNO, which detects a note when struck by you.
+Then generate a MIDI output.
 For making this awesome project, you will need things like Arduino UNO, Circuit board and few electronic components.
-Of course the Xylophone is used to create music, so this self-made Xylophone will make you relax and give relief from stress.
+Of course the Xylophone is used to create music.
+So this self-made Xylophone will make you relax and give relief from stress.
 The sound of the Arduino Xylophone can have a range from a piano to a guitar, based on your skills and perfections.
 It is an awesome project to get relief from stress and test your skills as well.